West Richmond railway station

-West Richmond railway station is a commuter railway station on the Mernda and Hurstbridge lines, part of the Melbourne railway network.
+West Richmond station is a railway station operated by Metro Trains Melbourne on the Mernda and Hurstbridge lines, both part of the Melbourne rail network.
 It serves the eastern Melbourne suburb of Richmond in Victoria, Australia.
 West Richmond is a ground level unstaffed station, featuring two side platforms.
 It opened on 21 October 1901.

 The station was opened as a part of line extension from Princes Bridge to Collingwood.

 Platforms and services

 West Richmond has two side platforms.
 It is serviced by Metro Trains' Mernda and Hurstbridge line services.